sawtoothridge13/pjct-next-3-ecommerce-store/README.md

 [x] Create product page for each of 4 products
 [x] Add an anchor element (a link) with an attribute of `data-test-id="product-<product id>"` that links to individual product pages
+[x] A page for each single product (when you click on the product it goes to this page) with ability to add a quantity to the cart

 [x] The header (described below) needs to have a link to the products page with the HTML attribute `data-test-id="products-link"`
 [x] A header with a link to the Cart, showing the number of items in the cart